xpack/logger-ts/README.md

 $ ls -l ${HOME}/Library/npm/lib/node_modules/@xpack
 ```

-(For setups where npm is installed in system folders, use `sudo`.)
+For setups where `npm` is installed in system folders, use `sudo npm link`.

-A link to the development folder should be present in the system
+A link to the development folder should appear in the
 `node_modules` folder.

 In projects that use this module under development, link back from the